ENGR 121 (2022) - Home Page

 Here is how your percentage mark is calculated, on which your final grade is based:

 You can miss up to two assignments without penalty as the best 6 of 8 assignments are counted.
 You can also miss one lab without penalty as the best 3 of 4 labs are counted.
-You are strongly advised to complete all assignments and labs, to maximise your grade for the course.
+You can miss up to two weekly quizzes as the best 10 out of 12 quizzes are counted.
+You are strongly advised to complete all quizzes, assignments, and labs, to maximise your grade for the course.

 By completing all assignments and labs in the first 6 weeks of the course, for example, you are then putting marks in the bank for the second half in case you get sick or otherwise indisposed later on.